How Jiu Jitsu was established in Australia.

 Today the AFBJJ is tied to the World governing body the IBJJF.
 It Hosts around 40 AFBJJ and AFBJJ Affiliated events annually around Australia.

 Pete continues to train and develop his Jiu Jitsu as this is what makes it so exciting.
-Pete’s son Max, after completing year 12, now works with Pete and as of 2016 is a Brown belt at age 19 - Max has won many titles too numerous to mention all, including 10 time Pan Pacific Champion, 2012 World bronze medallist.
-Coby, Pete’s daughter, has also won many titles including a bronze medal at the 2008 World Championships.
+Pete’s son Max, after completing year 12, now works with Pete and as of 2017 is Australia's youngest Black belt at age 21 - Max has won many titles, including 10 time Pan Pacific Champion, 2012 World bronze medallist and more.
+Pete’s daughter, Coby, has also won many titles including a bronze medal at the 2008 World Championships.

 Today Jiu Jitsu is a goliath size sport and its growth shows no sign of slowing down.
 Australia has many fine fighters and one can only smile to think of what our young people may achieve in the next ten years on the International stage.